Learn-Write-Repeat/Web-Development/wd-cp-4/Ritika Agrawal/Ritika_WD_NodeJsEvents.md

 ```

 #### Create an EventEmitter object
-An object of EventEmitter class is created which helps us to use
+An object of EventEmitter class is created which helps us to use the various methods provided by EventEmitter class to work with events.
 ```
 var event_object = new events.EventEmitter();

 ```

 #### Create an Event Handler
+Event Handler is a piece of code that is executed in response to an event.
+Event Handler is basically a function which is invoked when an event is fired.
 ```
 var eventHandler = function(){
 console.log("message is received");